SlaVcE14/Firework-android/README.md

 # Firework-android
+Simple and easy-to-use Android library for creating fireworks
 ## Download
 ### Step 1.
 Add the JitPack repository
 Add it in your root build.gradle at the end of repositories: